 The Museum is run by an independent charitable trust and receives no public funding.
 Every donation will make a difference and help to prevent permanent closure.
 For example, a donation of £30 will cover our gas and oil for a month, a donation of £55 will pay for basic running costs for a day, a donation of £1,700 will pay for all our basic running costs for a month; we are grateful for any help you feel able to give, please.
 We will post regular bulletins to keep you updated and look forward to seeing you when we reopen.

-If that includes shopping online, please consider making any Amazon purchases through Amazon Smile (you pay the same, but Amazon gives us 5p for every £10 you spend – which, if enough people do it, does add up).
+If your lockdown activities include shopping online, please consider making any Amazon purchases through Amazon Smile (you pay the same, but Amazon gives us 5p for every £10 you spend – which, if enough people do it, does add up).

 In the light of the most recent government directive on the Coronavirus we are sorry to advise that the museum will be closed from 18th March until further notice.The wellbeing and safety of our staff, visitors and volunteers is paramount and we consider this to be the wisest course of action for the time being.We look forward to seeing you in due course at the Museum.Read More